 $ = Countries listed above + Liechtenstein and Switzerland.

 EXCITE uses a web-based platform, called the Facility Access SysTem (FAST), to handle the application and review process.
 You can find information on how to use FAST in the FAQ section.
 Below are the steps you go through in the application process:

 How to apply

 The evaluation and selection of the TNA proposals shall be completed within 6-8 weeks after the call has closed.
 The selection process consists of i) a formal technical feasibility assessment conducted by the manager of the requested facility, and ii) a review of the scientific excellence of the proposal by two scientific reviewers.

-The review will be blind, and principles of transparency, fairness and impartiality will be applied through the whole revision process.
+The review will be blind, and principles of transparency, fairness and impartiality will be applied throughout the whole revision process.
 Priority will be given to the scientific merit, but the selection will also take into account if the applicants;